tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-08-14-Splitbrain.md

 ``splitbrain`` is enabled (usually within a ``with`` block), all of Python's interfaces with the operating system (``os``, ``platform``, ``subprocess``, ...) are patched to go through RPyC, so that any code that runs at this point "believes" it actually runs directly on the remote machine.
-It's easiest than it seems, actually.
+It's easier than it seems, actually.

 First, we import RPyC and install ``splitbrain``:
 {% highlight pycon %}